mvries/PMC-tool/V1.0/SSU_linkage/README.txt

-This linkage strategy was oriiginally describe by Lesker et al: https://github.com/tillrobin/iMGMC
+This linkage strategy was originally describe by Lesker et al: https://github.com/tillrobin/iMGMC

 Linkage of SSU genes to bins requires the following preperation steps: